 2. Price

-While there are some cheaper air filters on the market, investing in a HEPA filter is a great way to ensure the best air quality for you and your family.
+Similar to the HEPA filter, the exact price depends on the brand and the device’s overall quality.
+UV air purifiers can be pricer, so consider your budget before purchasing one.
+While there are some cheaper air filters on the market, investing in a UV filter is a great way to ensure the best air quality for you and your family.

 3. Noise levels

 When considering a HEPA air purifier vs a UV light purifier, consider what noise levels you are okay with.
 HEPA filters aren’t noisy.
-If you do hear anything, it will likely just be the fan of your HVAC system, which holds the HEPA filter.
-The best way to ensure low noise levels at home is to choose the right HVAC system.
+If you do hear anything, it will likely just be the fan of your HVAC system that holds the HEPA filter.

 4. Efficiency